JoeyDelp/JoSIM/docs/syntax.md

 Comments are lines that start with an asterisk (**\***) or a hash (**\#**).
 Comments are meant to be in a line of their own and will not work if placed at the end of a line.

-Lines that end with a plus sign (**+**) indicate that the line that follows is a continuation of this line.
+Lines that start with a plus sign (**+**) indicate that the line is a continuation of the previous line.
 Internally the two lines will be combined.

 In most cases the **VALUE** of a component can be replaced by a variable name or an expression.
 Variables can be defined using the **.PARAM** control.
 These will be discussed in detail further.